stormreaever/derevon-setting/src/book/gnoll-attack.md

 Bryder's government is a direct democracy.
 Every week the village has a communal meeting where residents are free to bring up issues.
 The Alderman  will present options on what to do and tally the votes.

+#### Shops

+Only items in the PHB worth 10 gp or less are available for purchase in Bryder.

 #### NPCs

 - The Alderman (M)
+  - wants order in the village
 - The Hunter (M)
   - has a pet Blink Dog (MM 318) that he brings along on the hunt.
+  - wants to protect his family (wife and daugter)
 - The Carpenter (F)
+  - wants justice
 - The Blacksmith (M)
+  - wants the easy way
 - Village Elder (F)
+  - wants to be remembered

 #### The Gnolls